 Professional manufacturers of telecommunications equipment are facing a number of pressing challenges.

-Catering to a diversified and demanding customer base, from multinational corporations to governments and public institutions, they need to deliver equipment with advanced features, that perform as expected and that meet high-security standards.
+Catering to a diversified and demanding customer base, from multinational corporations to governments and public institutions, they must deliver equipment with advanced features that perform as expected and meet high-security standards.

-Here are the top five challenges facing professional telecommunications equipment manufacturers, as seen from our own experience of working with them day-to-day.
+Here are the top five challenges facing professional telecommunications equipment manufacturers, as seen from our experience working with them daily.

 1. Reducing time to market

-As a result, the pressure on telecommunications equipment manufacturers to design, build and release new products in a short time is high, with no room for errors and defects.
+As a result, the pressure on telecommunications equipment manufacturers to design, build, and release new products quickly is high, with no room for errors and defects.

 Thoroughly testing the telecommunications equipment and ensuring this process happens on time is critical.
-Testing the telecommunications equipment is not an isolated process, it goes hand in hand with design, production, marketing, and other internal processes.
-Any delays in testing or undiscovered defects in the final product will translate into delaying launch dates and thus losing revenue and profits.
+Any delays in testing or undiscovered defects in the final product will translate into delaying launch dates, thus losing revenue and profits.

 2. Ensuring Quality Control

 Professional telecommunications devices need to operate exactly as expected.
-Consider handheld devices being used in hospitals or by police departments; their battery life cannot be less than what it’s described in the product’s manual.
+Consider handheld devices being used in hospitals or by police departments.
 Making certain that launched products work properly and continue to perform accordingly after updates or modifications, is critical.

 Working with skilled test and QA engineers who understand in detail the technologies being used, is a vital aspect for ensuring quality control of all products.